 Exceptions related to proof of identity and date of birth:

-If the applicant was born prior to June 1, 1939 and is unable to provide the source documents listed under Age/Identity (for reasons beyond their control), the MVA may accept:
+If the applicant is 65 years or older, and is unable to provide the source documents listed under Age/Identity (for reasons beyond their control), the MVA may accept:

 - An original discharge document from the military with the applicant's name and date of birth; or